Headaches Neck Pain Relief: A Simple Guide

 If you've ever felt a dull, persistent ache wrap around your head like a tight band, you've likely experienced a tension headache.
 It’s the most common type of headache out there, and for many of us, it’s an unwelcome side effect of stress and muscle tightness, especially in the neck and shoulders.
 Unlike a sharp, sudden pain, a

-Key Symptoms of a Tension Headache
+The Telltale Signs of a Tension Headache

 The classic sign of a tension headache is a mild to moderate, dull ache that feels like a constant pressure around your head.
 Many people describe it as having a tight band squeezing their forehead.
 The pain is usually felt on both sides of your head, and it isn't throbbing like other headaches can be.
 You might also feel tenderness in your scalp, neck, and shoulder muscles.
 According to health experts, this happens when the muscles in your neck and scalp become tense and contract.
 These are some of the most common conditions we help people find lasting relief from at our clinic.

-Tension Headache vs. Migraine: What's the Difference?
+Tension Headache vs. Migraine: How to Tell the Difference

 It’s easy to confuse headaches, but there are key differences between a tension headache and a migraine.
 While a tension headache is a dull, steady ache, a migraine typically causes severe, throbbing pain, often on just one side of the head.
 The biggest giveaway is the accompanying symptoms.
 Migraines frequently bring on nausea, vomiting, and extreme sensitivity to light and sound.
 A tension headache, on the other hand, usually doesn't have these additional symptoms.
 Knowing which one you’re dealing with is important because it points toward different triggers and, ultimately, different paths to relief.
 Our advanced diagnostic assessments help pinpoint the true source of your pain.